Vrezerino/Tegachan/README.md

 Tegachan is an imageboard type discussion forum that's not based on imageboard templates.
 It features dynamic app routing, styles that mostly utilize Tailwind CSS, light and dark mode themes, plenty of different discussion boards, anti-flooding, banlists (users and proxies) etc.
-The app and PostgreSQL Docker container run on load-balanced Azure virtual machines, and image files are uploaded on Amazon S3 cloud object storage.
+The app and PostgreSQL Docker containers run on load-balanced Azure virtual machines, and image files are uploaded on Amazon S3 cloud object storage.

 <h2>Posting Rules On The Website</h2>